eslamwe/ATTMS/README.md

 1-Download XAMPP

-2-Open Apache and MySQL services then Create a Database in phpmyadmin called "attms"
+2-Open Apache and MySQL services then Create a Database in phpmyadmin called "homestead"

 3- Clone the repo <https://github.com/AdhamSamer3301/ATTMS.git>